Pennsylvania Employment Law

 Over the years, our firm has helped recover millions of dollars in back pay and related damages for employees whose wages were shorted.
 These recoveries have involved individual claims and lawsuits brought on behalf of groups of workers facing the same pay practice.
 Our goal in every matter is the same.
 We work to ensure that workers receive the same level of attention and respect that corporations and large employers expect for themselves.

 Because we focus on wage and overtime law, we pay close attention to changes in federal regulations and in Pennsylvania statutes and court decisions.
 We study how judges view issues such as misclassification, off-the-clock work, and tip credit rules so we can build cases that fit current legal standards.
-When you contact us, you speak with a team that concentrates on wage and hour law rather than a general practice that only occasionally sees these disputes.
+When you contact us, you speak with an employment law attorney in Pennsylvania who concentrates on wage and hour law rather than a general practice that only occasionally sees these disputes.

 Common Wage & Overtime Violations Pennsylvania Workers Face